Written by Paul Schicke Senior Expedition Designer

 Just ask past Guest P. FOX:

 “Quasar exceeded its 5 star rating for every aspect of this trip.
-First, the M/Y Grace is elegance without formality with an amazing Captain and talented crew who made our trip extra special.
+First, the Quasar Grace is elegance without formality with an amazing Captain and talented crew who made our trip extra special.
 Our two National Park Guides, Carolina and Walter, were so enthusiastic and knowledgeable.
 We really lucked out with the 15 fellow guests on our week who were a diversified and fun group of adventurers.
 Finally, my most treasured memories will be interactions with the abundance of wildlife the Galapagos is home to.
 Sea lions, sea turtles, hammerheads, reef sharks (even a whale shark!), marine/land iguanas, and many many species of birds to name a few far exceeded my wildest dreams.
-This one week on the M/Y Grace will be in my heart forever.”
+This one week on the Quasar Grace Yacht will be in my heart forever.”